“It is not the strongest of the species that survives, not the most intelligent, but the one that is the most responsive to change.”

-Not only does automation have the ability to add $2.2 trillion to the Australian economy by 2030, it’s predicted to reduce workplace injuries by 11 per cent and improve 62 per cent of low-skilled workers job satisfaction as it will help transition them into new roles or developing new skill sets.
+Not only does automation have the ability to add $2.2 trillion to the Australian economy by 2030, but it’s also predicted to reduce workplace injuries by 11 per cent and improve 62 per cent of low-skilled workers job satisfaction as it will help transition them into new roles or developing new skill sets.

 Currently Switzerland is in the lead with 25.1 per cent of publicly listed firms implementing automation between 2010 and 2015.
 At a close second is the USA at 20.3 per cent.

 If Australian businesses adopted automation at the same rate as US and Swiss companies, the benefits could transform the country’s economy, introduce new jobs and improve a company’s bottom line.

 However, if current trends continue to remain low automation will shave only two hours off the average Australian work week and productivity will rise by only 8 per cent by 2030, the report warns.

 It’s a shocking statistic isn’t it?
 But it’s not all bad news.
 This just highlights the enormous opportunities available to Australian businesses and the chance to learn from those who have already tested and implemented new technology.

 The Automation Advantage shows that more than one in four Swiss companies and one in five US companies invested in productivity-boosting technologies such as robotics between 2010 and 2015.

 In a competitive world, Australian companies that are not implementing automation (or at least taking steps to implement it) risk being left behind.

 The barriers businesses face in automating their operations are real, but as I said earlier, they can be easily overcome.
 Identify what you need, find out the best ways to implement it and then do it.